adams408/clock-synchronization-project/README.md

 run docker containers with docker-compose

-docker-compose build // pull any images if necessary, build image.
+docker-compose build // pull any images if necessary, build image. if changes are made to the dockerfile call this to rebuild the image.

-docker-compose up -d // run containers in the background.
+docker-compose up -d // executes the docker-compose.yml to start all containers. include the -d flag to run in the background.

 ---

 common docker commands

-docker-compose build // if changes are made to the dockerfile call this to rebuild the image.

-docker-compose up -d // executes the docker-compose.yml to start all containers. include the -d flag to run in the background.

 docker-compose down // stops running your containers. use if changes made to the image.